pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

 ## XPath and Regex message suppression

-If a particular rule fails consistently in a particular context, you can fall back to disabling the rule for all these contexts using one of two rule properties that are defined on every rule.
+If a particular rule consistently reports a warning in a particular context, you can fall back to disabling the rule for all these contexts using one of two rule properties that are defined on every rule.
 Depending on what you're after, you can suppress violations for **specific messages** using regular expressions, or **specific nodes**